IBM/image-analysis-iot-alert/README.md

 ## Deploy to Bluemix
 In this tutorial, you will require to setup each folder as a separate applications on IBM Cloud.

-There will manual setups from the terminal, basically running command lines.
-The "Deploy to Bluemix" button for easy deployments is under WIP.
+> There will be manual setups from the terminal, running command lines.
+Because credentials are needed in files.

 ## Steps - IMPORTANT - Read slow